 - Lack of appetite, poor sleeping habits, increased irritability and mood swings.

 Despite times being challenging for several people, putting your family’s health first is wise.
-If you or a loved one struggles with substance abuse, contact a local facility for treatment.
+If you or a loved one struggles with substance abuse, contact a treatment provider.
 Rehabs are still accepting patients during this time and can provide mental health services like counseling as well as a safe space to get access to medication for recovery.